pegasy/rsb-channels/info.md

 Some of the roles are there for notification purposes only.
 For example: `@Sorties`, `@XpFarm`, `@Destiny`, `@Apex Legends`

 You can join and leave some of those roles at any time by adding reactions in <#551868894231527424>, which will toggle the role.
-If the reaction roles do not work, you can type `/rank join <rolename>` and `/rank leave <rolename>` in #botspam.
+If the reaction roles do not work, you can type `/rank join <rolename>` and `/rank leave <rolename>` in <#215482906875789312>.
 You can type `/rank list` to see all the roles you can join and leave with the backup bot.

 ---